KeyAuth/KeyAuth-CPP-Example/README.md

 # KeyAuth-CPP-Example

-KeyAuth CPP Example For The https://keyauth.cc Authentication system.
+KeyAuth C++ example for the https://keyauth.cc authentication system.

 The source code of the static library for KeyAuth is here https://github.com/KeyAuth/keyauth-cpp-library